iminlikewithyou/asphalt/README.md

     -   The directory of assets to upload to Roblox.
 -	`exclude_assets`: array<string> (optional)
 	-	An array of glob patterns to exclude when processing the assets directory.
+-   `file_name_hash`: boolean (optional)
+    -   Whether to use the asset's hash as its file name when syncing locally to Roblox Studio.
+This allows Studio to reload new assets instead of caching them when updating an asset with the same file name.
 -   `write_dir`: path
     -   The directory to output the generated code to.
 This should probably be somewhere in your game's source folder.
 -   `creator`: Creator